NPS-DEEP/hashdb/doc/announce_1.0.1.md

 disregarding their use.
 * Improve syntax of change report written to stdout.
 * Fix so test suite builds for Windows.
+* Fix command test to not add to self.

 Availability
 ============